-Three RCTs and several descriptive studies meeting our inclusion criteria have evaluated BT.
-Based on the available literature, BT may be modestly beneficial in some patients with asthma, but is not without risks in any population.
+Results from three randomized controlled trials and several descriptive studies evaluating BT led the Agency for Healthcare Research and Quality to conclude that BT may be modestly beneficial in some patients with asthma but is not without risks in any population.
 The risk of adverse events is higher during the treatment period and for several weeks afterward.
-Benefit is typically observed weeks to months after therapy and can last for at least 5 years, after which the duration of effect is unknown.
+Benefit is typically observed weeks to months after therapy and can last for at least five years, after which the duration of effect is unknown.22